HuMingLab/ecDNAcaller/README.md

 ## Deep Learning-based ecDNA/HSR Detection

-We developed a deep learning-based method that utilizes ideas from image classification as well as logistic regression model above to achieve a more specific and efficient ecDNA/HSR detection.
+We developed a deep learning-based method that utilizes combined ideas from image classification as well as logistic regression model above to achieve a more specific and efficient ecDNA/HSR detection.

 ### Usage

+With the same directory hierarchy, this deep learning-based model only requires `matrix.mtx` for each cell as input.
 Before running the script, please have **PyTorch** and **scipy** installed in addition to the packages listed above.

 ```bash
 python ecDNAcaller_deep.py <INPUT_PATH> <OUTPUT_PATH> <PROB_CUTOFF> <NUM_PROCESSES>